- 1 A summary of our findings

 Intex Krystal Clear Sand Filter Pump – Economy Pick

-Remarkably, this pool pump has six functions in it: it can filter, backwash and rinse, drain and close, and recirculate the system.
+Remarkably, this pool pump has six functions: it can filter, backwash and rinse, drain and close, and recirculate the system.
 This pool pump is a sand filter as well, which is reflected in its product name.
 Designed for above-ground pools, this 3,000 GPH pool pump could be the best choice if you are looking for an affordable unit.

 Factors to Consider When Selecting a Pool Pump

-Before you go ahead to select a pool pump to buy, you need to have many things in mind.
+Before you select a pool pump to buy, you need to have many things in mind.
 For those who are just beginning with pool pumps, let us explain their important product features one by one.

 Types of Pool Pump

 The most crucial factor to take into account is the type of pool pump.
 There are three main types of pool pumps: single-speed, double-speed, and variable-speed.
-They differ not only in performance but also in power consumption, so you must know your needs and budget capabilities before choosing one of the types.
+They differ in performance and power consumption, so you must know your needs and budget capabilities before choosing one of the types.

 Single-Speed vs. Double-Speed vs. Variable-Speed Pool Pumps

 Single-speed pumps are the cheapest up-front, but they are the least energy-efficient units since they always work at one speed, i.e., at their peak.
-On the one hand, a single-speed pool pump will provide excellent water circulation at all times, but on the other, it will be noisy and won’t allow you to save energy.
+On the one hand, a single-speed pool pump will provide excellent water circulation at all times, but on the other, it won’t be clear and won’t allow you to save energy.